CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 #### Gemini 1.5 Pro Browser Chat Interface

-The chat interface was used in this example submitting multiple CVEs in one prompt.
+The API interface (via Langchain) was used in this example submitting multiple CVEs in one prompt.

 #### Claude 3.5 Sonnet Browser Chat Interface